Kyuubi is a high-performance universal JDBC and SQL execution engine. The goal of Kyuubi is to facilitate users to handle big data like ordinary data.

 Data Lake/Lake House support.

-The basic technical architecture of the Kyuubi system is shown in the following diagram.
+The fundamental technical architecture of the Kyuubi system is shown in the following diagram.

 The creation of a